 What about rent prices in my city?

-It’s easier than ever for tenants to find their next rental because of all the online resources available.
+In addition, it's easier than ever for tenants to find their next rental because of all the online resources available.
 While pictures are still the primary means of attracting tenants to your property, one emerging trend is virtual showings.
 Virtual reality technology and 360 video give tenants anywhere in the world the ability to see into the property as if they were actually standing inside.

 When landlords understand the minds of tenants and are aware of emerging trends, they’ll be more successful in operating their businesses and have a leg up on their competition.